 With a profile that harkens back to the 1967 original, the sixth-generation Camaro looks pleasingly familiar, marking a subtle styling evolution over the previous model.
 But don't let that fool you.
 The modern Camaro is a delight to drive, with dynamic prowess that can give even snooty European sportsters a run for their money.
 But as a daily driver, you might want to think twice because outward visibility is atrocious.

-At a glance, the new Camaro may appear to be the result of a cosmetic makeover, but it is now based on the accomplished Alpha rear-drive platform that underpins the Cadillac ATS and its dimensions are a bit smaller.
+At a glance, the Camaro may appear to be the result of a cosmetic makeover, but it is now based on the accomplished Alpha rear-drive platform.
 This pedigree gets the coupe off to a good start.
 Reduced weight, revised suspension, and sharp steering create an experience unlike any muscle car buyer's expectations.
 The Camaro feels much more like a fine European sport sedan than anything a typical shopper may be trading in.

 Accordingly, the Camaro vanquishes the notion that muscle cars are designed purely for running in a straight line.
 Here is a car that loves curvy roads, rewarding the driver with a planted body and an athletic demeanor.
 The steering is well-judged with decent feedback.
 While the ride is firm and connected, it masks bumps remarkably well.